Whadup/mmh3/README.md

 ### 3.0.0 (2021-02-17)
 * Python wheels are now available!
   * Supported platforms are manylinux1_x86_64, manylinux2010_x86_64, manylinux2014_aarch64, win32, win_amd64, and macosx_10_9_x86_64.
+  * A wheel for macosx_11_0_arm64 (Apple M1) is planned to be available in the near future, hopefully without version increase.
 * Add support for newer macOS environments.
 Thanks [Matthew Honnibal](https://github.com/honnibal)!
 * Drop support for Python 2.7, 3.3, 3.4, and 3.5.
 * Add support for Python 3.7, 3.8, and 3.9.